intel/media-delivery/doc/howto.rst

 Bascially demos look for the media files with ``*.mp4`` extension right in the ``/opt/data/content``.
 They don't look into subfolders.

-Video track should be encoded as H.264 video.
-Audio track can be encoded as any format which would recognize by ffmpeg version available in the container.
-AAC or MP3 are recommended.
+Video and audio tracks could be encoded with any codecs supported by ffmpeg decoders.
+If video codec matches the one supported by Media SDK, then appropriate ffmpeg-qsv decoder plugin will be used.
+For audio AAC or MP3 are recommended.

 Managing access rights for container user